Ilyushin Il-86: Accidents and incidents

 Following the Moscow crash in July 2002, the MAK Interstate Aviation Committee withdrew the Il-86's certificate of airworthiness, temporarily grounding the type.
 The certificate was rapidly restored in stages by early 2003.
 The accident prompted the Egyptian civil aviation authorities to attempt to ban Il-86 operations to Egypt.
 Amid continuing negotiations, by 2007 the intention had lapsed, with intensive Il-86 operations to and from Egypt continuing.

+Aircraft on display

+The first prototype of the Ilyushin Il-86 (registration CCCP-86000, c/n 0101) on public display at the Ukraine State Aviation Museum in Kyiv.